Shreya-Rawat/Food-Classification-CNN/README.md

 A computer vision project on classification of food category though an image
 ## DOMAIN: Food Industry
 ## PROJECT OBJECTIVE:
-Design a DL based Food identification model
+Design a Deep Learning based Food identification model
 ## CONTEXT:
-Computer  vision  can  be  used  to  automate  supervision  and  generate  action  appropriate  action  trigger  if  the  event  is predicted from the image of interest.
+Computer  vision  can  be  used  to  automate  supervision  and  generate appropriate  action  trigger  if  the  event  is predicted from the image of interest.
 For example food items can be easily identified by a camera as make of the type of the food, colour of the food, ingredients etc.
 ## DATA DESCRIPTION:
 - The  'Food101  dataset' is a popular food image dataset available on Kaggle.
 It contains  101  classes  of  foods, each having 1000 images.
 Classes are typically the names of the food, e.g. apple_pie, french fries, samosa etc.
 - In our use case we have used only a subset of this large dataset to train our models.
 We used only 6 categories of food due to limited computing resources.